Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 The causes of resentment can’t always be fixed overnight.

-But thinking of resentment as poison won’t help you.
+But thinking of resentment as poison won’t help you; feeling the emotion and acknowledging what it’s telling you will.

-Then work out what you need to relieve it.
+Then you can work out what you need to relieve it.
 (My free 7-step action plan out of resentment can help with that.)

 “If I were to air how I feel… the worst thing that could happen would be to bring my ‘war’ out into the open where it could be waged more intelligently.
 And we might even come to a better understanding…” – Perls, Hefferline & Goodman